natterman12/Golf-Ball-Tracking-and-Speed-Detection/readme.md

-# Prototype for Webcam based putting simulation for GSPRO utilizing the R10 connect package:
+# Webcam based putting simulation for GSPRO utilizing the R10 connecter:

 Calculation includes BallSpeed in MPH and HLA of the putt.
 Initial insperation on the solution comes from natter where I forked the initial OpenCV code.